The case of a British man being infected with a particularly strong case of gonorrhea has caused new worries about the sexually transmitted disease.

 “Countries with good surveillance are reporting an increase in cases,” Balasegaram told Healthline.

-He added that gonorrhea is the second most commonly reported infection in the United States and that cases rose by 13 percent between 2014 and 2015.
+He added that gonorrhea is the second most commonly reported infection in the United States and that cases rose by

 That spread of so-called “super gonorrhea” is causing scientists to rethink tactics.